Skip to contents

 Downloading data

-The package supports two of the Eurostats download methods: the bulk download facility and the Web Services’ JSON API.
+The package supports two of the Eurostats download methods: the SDMX 2.1 REST API and the API Statistics (“JSON API”).
 The bulk download facility is the fastest method to download whole datasets.
-It is also often the only way as the JSON API has limitation of maximum 50 sub-indicators at a time and whole datasets usually exceeds that.
 To download only a small section of the dataset the JSON API is faster, as it allows to make a data selection before downloading.

 Pick and print the id of the data set to download:

-id <- search_eurostat("Modal split of passenger transport",
+search_results <- search_eurostat("Modal split of air, sea and inland passenger transport",

-type = "table"
+type = "dataset"

 print(id)

-dat <- get_eurostat(id, time_format = "num")
+dat <- get_eurostat(id, time_format = "num", stringsAsFactors = TRUE)

 str(dat)